 - Browse more craft projects to make, particularly for the upcycling projects.

 Recycle Denim Dress Into:

-At first, the unbutton top is still kinda tight for her to get her upper arm move freely especially when she needs to lean forward to get something in front.
-I decided to take out the sleeves and make the top to a vest, this will free her upper arm movement from being restricted by the tight sleeves.
+At first, the unbuttoned top is still kinda tight for her to get her upper arm to move freely, especially when she needs to lean forward to get something in front.
+I decided to take out the sleeves and make the top into a vest, this will free her upper arm movement from being restricted by the tight sleeves.
 The collar is another problem, so I took that off as well.

 The skirt is big enough for my daughter to wear since it was from a drop waist construction.
 The drop-waist line now becomes her waistline.

 I then salvaged the hem of the skirt and made it into a reversible belt.